Quasi-Fine-Grained Uncertainty Relations: Introduction

-A significant application of uncertainty relations is to determine the degree of nonlocality, which gives the link to security for quantum cryptography~\cite{Coles2017E}.
+A significant application of uncertainty relations is to determine the degree of nonlocality \cite{Pramanik2013, Jia2017, Maccone2018M,Wang2018}, which gives the link to security for quantum cryptography~\cite{Coles2017E}.
 For instance, Berta et al.~\cite{Berta2010} derived the uncertainty principle in the presence of quantum memory (UPQM), and provided a lower bound on the uncertainty denoted by conditional von Neumann entropy corresponding to the measurements on the system $A$ given information stored in the system $B$ (i.e., quantum memory) \cite{Brennen2015}.
 This bound depends on the degree of entanglement between $A$ and $B$.
 Oppenheim and Wehner~\cite{Oppenheim2010} demonstrated the quantitative connection between uncertainty and nonlocality of quantum games by applying a fine-grained uncertainty relation (FGUR), showing that the amount of nonlocality can determine the strength of uncertainty in measurements.
-Recently, Jia et al.~\cite{Jia2017} characterized nonlocal correlations via UURs, Riccardi et al.~\cite{Maccone2018M} investigated multipartite steering inequalities by using entropic uncertainty relations, and Wang et al.~\cite{Wang2018} detected entanglement via direct-sum majorization uncertainty relations.

 Each of UURs, UPQM, and FGUR captures different features of uncertainty.
-Specifically, UURs contain the diversity of uncertainty measures, the UPQM links the uncertainty to the amount of quantum entanglement between subsystems, and FGUR consists of all possible combinations of outcomes for different measurements.
+Specifically, UURs contain the diversity of uncertainty measures, the UPQM links the uncertainty to the amount of quantum entanglement between subsystems by measuring entropic functions, while FGUR consists of a series of inequalities to include all possible combinations of outcomes for different measurements.
 The question, thus, naturally arises: can all these uncertainty relations be unified into a general form?
-We answer the question in the affirmative by revisiting Schr\"odinger's concept of probability relations between separated systems \cite{Schrodinger1935, Schrodinger1936} from a quantum information perspective.
+On the other hand, even though FGUR nicely presents a close connection between a quantum game in terms of Bell inequalities and uncertainty relation based on the winning condition (a particular choice of measurement outcomes), one would be curious can different aspects of quantum correlations, such as Einstein-Podolsky-Rosen (EPR) steering~\cite{Einstein1935,Howard07PRL} and entanglement be also linked with uncertainty from a single framework with clearly computable bounds of FGURs.
+We answer these questions in the affirmative by revisiting Schr\"odinger's concept of probability relations between separated systems \cite{Schrodinger1935, Schrodinger1936} from a quantum information perspective.